apache/dubbo-go-samples/game/README.md

         retries: 0
 ```

-Because the consumer of game needs to call the provider of gate, the string returned by the reference method is gateConsumer.basketballService  , in the configuration file gateConsumer.basketballService  And game/pkg/consumer/gate/basketball.go  The value of intreface should be consistent with that of the provider of gate.
+Because the consumer of game needs to call the provider of gate, the string returned by the reference method is gateConsumer.basketballService , in the configuration file gateConsumer.basketballService And 'game/pkg/consumer/gate/basketball.go'.
+The value of interface should be consistent with that of the provider of gate.

 ### gate module